spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 When there are no items in the agenda for a given week, the meeting is skipped.

 ## 2023-03-14
+@mlugg
-- @mlugg allowing non-CompileStep binary artifacts to be represented in package manager
+- allowing non-CompileStep binary artifacts to be represented in package manager
     - e.g. some dependency library which is really slow to build. some people might prefer to download a prebuilt .a
     - (real use cases in mach)
     - really, 'Dependency.artifact' doesn't need to give back a full CompileStep, but just somewhere to get the final binary from
     - should it just return a 'FileSource'?
+- allocator (FBA) at comptime: @returnAddress (#14931)
+    - i think this is allowed to return 0 if unsupported?
+    - if so, can we just do the same at comptime?
+- bug with passing comptime-mutable pointers to runtime code (#10920)
+    - we need to demote comptime-mutable pointers to immutable when they become comptime-unknown
+    - (i.e. assigned to a global or passed as a non-comptime param to non-inline function)
+    - unfortunately, this needs to happen recursively, which sorta sucks
+    - do we track this information on relevant 'Value's (pointer-ey things, aggregates) or do we just bite the bullet and check recursively?

 ## 2023-02-23
 @mlugg